tophat2d/tophat/README.md

   - issues: CNFGGetDimensions - segfaults in the umkavm
   - notes: I do not play on making full rawdraw bindings. these will only support stuff such as making a window. rest will be done through the engine.
 - engine
-  - rectangles
+  - working: rectangles, polygons, entities
-  - issues: entities have problem transfering between c and umka. it doesn't make sense. why doesn't it work? [this video may help](https://www.youtube.com/watch?v=mciB1RU4At8).
+  - issues: collisions - problem with arrays or something

 ## TODO